YBHwang/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 <div class="note">
   <p><strong>Note!</strong></p>
   <p>Any guidelines or specifications not mentioned in this document can be implemented according to the manufacturer needs or policies.
-However, if you are uncertain and need help to decide, contact the partnership team.</p>
+However, if you are uncertain and need help to decide, contact your Clova representative.</p>
 </div>

 ## Client states and events {#ClientStateAndEvent}